 HOW MUCH DO BREAST IMPLANTS COST?

-Numerous factors affect the cost of breast implants.
-Therefore, breast augmentation prices vary per patient.
-Components that influence pricing include:
+While a typical breast augmentation may cost between $3000 and $5000, prices are affected by the following components:

-The size of the breast implant
+size of the breast implant

-The type of breast implant (silicone breast implants cost more than saline implants
+type of breast implant (silicone versus saline)

-Surgeon fees
+surgeon fee

-Other related expenses (anesthesia fees, supportive garments, medications, facility fees, etc.)
+surgical expenses (anesthesia fees, supportive garments, medications, facility fees, etc.)

-Typically breast augmentation prices start at $3,000.
-During your consultation at Concierge Aesthetics and Plastic Surgery, pricing will be discussed in detail.
+During your consultation at Concierge Aesthetics and Plastic Surgery, exact pricing will be discussed in detail.
 We will also cover financing options and ways to save on breast implant cost.

 THE PROCEDURE

-Dr. Hill incorporates the latest advancements in technique and technology to provide a procedure that is safer, less invasive, and more suited to deliver superior results.
-Typically, breast augmentation is an outpatient procedure performed under general anesthesia.
-During the surgery, Dr. Hill inserts the breast implant through a small incision made under the breast.
-The placement and size of the incision make the scar less visible.
-Typically, the implant is placed into a pocket below the chest muscle.
-This ensures a more natural-looking appearance and reduces the risk of rippling or capsulation.
-After placement, Dr. Hill sutures the incision.
-Bandages are placed over the incision, and your breasts will be wrapped in a supportive garment or bra.
+Dr. Hill incorporates the latest advancements in both technique and technology to provide a surgery that is the safest, least invasive, and most suited to deliver superior results.
+Breast implants in Chicago are done as outpatient procedures and performed under general anesthesia, meaning patients are asleep for the procedure but can go home the same day.
+During the surgery, Dr. Hill inserts the breast implant through a small incision.
+The placement and size of the incision may vary depending on individual anatomy and preference, but is typically placed under the breast, as the scar is hidden by the natural breast fold.
+The implant may be placed into a pocket above or below the chest muscle, again a made decision made with consideration of patient preference.
+After the surgery, Dr. Hill sutures the incision and places a skin adhesive over the incision.
+A supportive garment or bra is then worn until the follow-up clinic appointment.

 BREAST AUGMENTATION RECOVERY

-After the surgery, you will be able to walk out of the office.
-However, you will need an adult to take you home and watch after you for 24 hours.
-Expect to experience swelling, bruising, and tenderness following the procedure.
-Acute pain should subside with 3 to 5 days, but swelling, soreness, and limited mobility may remain for a couple of weeks.
-Most patients return to work within several days.
-You will be directed to wear a support garment and limit physical exertion for several weeks after your surgery.
+After the surgery, you will be able to walk out of the recovery area.
+However, you will need an adult to drive you home and you may prefer to have assistance for the first 24 hours.
+While swelling or soreness may last for a few days, you may be able to return to work within a few days depending on the job activity requirements.
+You will be directed to wear a support garment and avoid strenuous physical exertion for at least the first few weeks after your surgery.

 BREAST AUGMENTATION RESULTS

-You will notice larger, fuller breasts almost immediately after your surgery.
-However, results will not completely manifest until the swelling fully subsides, which may take several months.
-The longevity of your breast implants depends on the type of implant selected and Dr. Hill will review those details with you at the time of your visit.
+You will notice larger, fuller breasts immediately after your surgery.
+However, final results will not be apparent until the initial swelling resolves, which can take several weeks.
+The expected duration of breast implant appearance depends on the type of implant selected and on individual skin characteristics, which Dr. Hill will review with you at the time of your visit.

 TYPES OF BREAST IMPLANTS: SALINE vs. SILICONE

-Breast implants differ in size, shape, texture, and the substance the implant is filled with.
-The two main types of breast implants are saline-filled implants and silicone-filled implants.
-Both types of implants have unique advantages and disadvantages.
-These will be discussed during your consultation to aid in selecting the type of implant that is best suited for you.

-Silicone Gel Implant

-Silicone-filled implants are the most popular type of implant.
-The silicone gel provides a more natural look and feel compared to saline-filled implants.
-Gummy bear implants are a type of silicone gel implant composed of a cohesive matrix.
-This makes the implant material more viscous, better resembling the appearance and feel of breast tissue.
-Most silicone gel implants come with a manufacturer's warranty.

-Compared with saline implants, disadvantages of silicone gel implants include a slightly longer incision, a more expensive implant, and a minimum age of 22 to receive the procedure due to FDA regulations.
+Breast implants differ in size, shape, and fill material.
+Both silicone and saline-filled implants have unique characteristics.
+Silicone is gelatinous and thick, better resembling the appearance and feel of breast tissue compared to saline.
+Saline is saltwater, and is thinner and less gummy than silicone, resulting in a slightly firmer feel with more potential to wrinkle.
+A minimum age of 22 is required for silicone implants due to FDA regulations.